kennethd/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Kenneth Dombrowski
+`r Sys.Date()`

-Text in italics is copied from the [assignment][1].
+Text in italics is copied from the [assignment][1] for reference.

-To begin, let's set some global options.
-We want R code to always echo, nothing to be cached, and for Rmarkdown to be verbose:
+These global options will cause R code to always echo by default, nothing to be cached, and for Rmarkdown to be verbose:

 ```r